Brianna Nicole Austin is Transgender

 In an interview by Helen Boyd (author of My Husband Betty), Brianna was asked: What was/is it like to report on the scene here in NYC for Girl Talk?
 Did you ever think, oh no, not another tranny party?

 Brianna: Never.
 I found myself out 4-6 nights a week covering either a party, show, reviewing a Broadway or Off-Broadway play, or interviewing trans celebrities.
 At the same time I was going through my own evolution, so it was a great experience.

-I discovered new and exciting things to bring to my readers — I get a huge kick out of seeing how many NYC metro t-girls attend Invasion of The Pines, which I first wrote about in 2001.
-But, mostly, I enjoyed the opportunity to interact with such a diverse group of the people (trans, gay, straight, tourists, etc.) and have the opportunity to educate them as best I could.
+I discovered new and exciting things to bring to my readers — I get a huge kick out of seeing how many NYC metro t-girls now attend Invasion of The Pines, which I first wrote about in 2001.
+But, mostly, I enjoyed the opportunity to interact with such a diverse group of the people (trans, gay, straight, tourists, etc.) and have the opportunity to educate them (or learn from therm) as best I could.
 Every time someone got past my gender and saw me as a person, I felt as though I accomplished a small victory.

 Brianna has always been exploring the transgender spectrum.
 In her forthcoming book ‘The Last Woman & Me‘ she notes that “you can only find the truth when you explore without the fear of what you might find.”